GhustOne/CheeseMenu/README.md

 ## Credits
 - Kektram - for teaching me the basics of lua, I only started because of him.

-- Proddy - telling me about many bad habits in lua and helping even though he hates the concept of cheesemenu
+- Proddy - telling me about bad habits in lua and helping even though he hates the concept of cheesemenu

 - Rimuru - only got the idea because of her UI, learnt some stuff from it too